jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

 .. rubric:: Footnotes

-.. [#maybe_online] It is still undecided whether we will meet in
-                   person or online.
 .. [#anaconda_r] Anaconda also packages the `R
                  <https://www.r-project.org/>`__ language which is
                  also heavily used by data scientists.